 A real-world example of this was when I was at Kellogg’s.
 We were bidding a cocoa spec.
 Globally there are 13 to 14 specifications for cocoa.
 In our granular examination, we found out this particular cocoa spec was comprised of 25% sugar.
 Because I had a huge sugar contract for Frosted Flakes, I knew exactly what I should be paying and I compared the two side-by-side.
 This discovery resulted in considerable cost savings for the cocoa specification.

 Q: So you’re saying CPOs need to go wider and deeper to get after process improvements?

 Correct.
-Imagine a 100 times more suppliers and a 100 times more granularity in your cost exploration—in the end, you wind up with something that is very robust.
-For example, Kraft has 5,100 skus just product labels.
+Imagine 100 times more suppliers and 100 times more granularity in your cost exploration—in the end, you wind up with something that is very robust.
+For example, Kraft has 5,100 SKUs just product labels.
 It takes about 900 different suppliers to give Kraft the 5.3 billion labels they produce each year for their complete product line.
-Add to that the 100 cost elements per sku and you’ve got about 450 million data elements that now need to be analyzed.
+Add to that the 100 cost elements per SKU and you’ve got about 450 million data elements that now need to be analyzed.